apache/gravitino/docs/trino-connector/catalog-mysql.md

 First, you need to create a metalake and catalog in Gravitino.
 For example, create a new metalake named `test` and create a new catalog named `mysql_test` using the `jdbc-mysql` provider.
 And configure the Metalake `test` into the `Graviton connector`.
-For More information about the MySQL catalog, please refer to [MySql catalog](../jdbc-mysql-catalog.md).
+For More information about the MySQL catalog, please refer to [MySQL catalog](../jdbc-mysql-catalog.md).

 ```bash
 curl -X POST -H "Content-Type: application/json" \